zaksabeast/PokemonRNGGuides/guides/XY/Egg RNG With Masuda Method or Shiny Charm.md

 ---
-title: "Egg RNG Guide with Masuda Method or Shiny Charm"
+title: 'Egg RNG Guide with Masuda Method or Shiny Charm'
-description: "RNG your perfect Pokemon at the daycare"
+description: 'RNG your perfect Pokemon at the daycare'
-slug: "retail-xy-egg-mmsc"
+slug: 'retail-xy-egg-mmsc'
 ---

 ```